fingerprintjs/blog-android-wallpaper-id-demo/README.md

 </p>

 # WallpaperID
-The source code of the demo application that calculates an ID for a device with using wallpaper image.
-The ID is the same across all applications.
+The source code of the demo application that calculates an ID for a device using wallpaper images.
+The ID is scoped to a device and will be identicall when generated in any app.

 This repository is created for research and educational purposes only.
 Consider reading the original [article](https://https://fingerprintjs.com/blog/wallpaper-id) about the research.